Shandon, Argyll

-Shandon is an affluent settlement of houses forming a village on the open sea loch of the Gare Loch in Argyll and Bute, Scotland.
+Shandon is a village on the open sea loch of the Gare Loch in Argyll and Bute, Scotland.
 Shandon overlooks the Rosneath Peninsula to the west and is bordered by Glen Fruin (Gleann Freòin) to the east, which is the site of the Battle of Glen Fruin, one of the last clan battles in Scotland, fought on 7 February 1603, in which an estimated 300 warriors on foot from the MacGregor Clan claimed victory over an estimated 600–800 men from the Colquhoun Clan on horse-back.

 Shandon is 4 mi northwest of Helensburgh, 9 mi west of Loch Lomond and 33 mi northwest of Glasgow city centre.
 Formerly in the county of Dunbartonshire, it developed alongside other similar settlements in the area, in the 19th century, from a hamlet to a fashionable residential area for wealthy Glasgow merchants and several mansion houses still remain.
 Shandon Castle and Faslane Castle, dating from the Medieval age once occupied prominent positions in the area.